Do law students get the academic communication they need?

 What student‑led steps improve communication?

 Student‑initiated feedback circles and peer review groups surface common misunderstandings early and help staff focus their interventions.
 Student‑staff committees can co‑design FAQ banks for each module and agree quick‑reference guides on where to take different query types.
-Mentoring schemes that pair earlier‑stage students with experienced peers extend reach without diluting academic standards, while still routing complex academic queries back to tutors or supervisors.
+Mentoring schemes that pair earlier‑stage students with experienced peers extend reach without diluting academic standards, while still routing complex academic questions back to tutors or supervisors.
+These steps turn repeated individual queries into shared answers and free staff time for deeper academic support.

 What changed during the pandemic, and what persists?

-Remote delivery exposed how much students rely on immediacy and nuance in legal discussion.
+Remote delivery exposed how much students rely on immediacy and nuance in legal discussion (see what law students say about online learning).
 Delay and channel overload hindered progress, while asynchronous briefings and recorded Q&A helped many keep pace.
 Retaining predictable weekly updates, short captioned recordings that summarise changes, and written follow‑ups after advice meetings supports all cohorts and reduces barriers for students who need accessible formats or have limited study windows.

 How should law programmes respond to different modes of study?